 Deodar Cedar Trees Care

-Deodar cedar trees, which can be propagated from seed, need plenty of space, a sunny spot, and prefers slightly acidic, well-drained soil.
-They grow at a moderate pace, adding one to two feet per year to reach between 40 and 50 feet tall, though it can reach 150 feet in its native setting.
+Deodar cedar trees, which can be propagated from seed, need plenty of space, a sunny spot, and prefers slightly acidic well-drained soil.
+They grow at a moderate pace, adding one to two feet per year to reach between 40 and 70 feet tall, though they can reach 250 feet in their native setting.
 The tree needs all that space because of its beautiful weeping branches, which will grow and spread.
 Avoid planting the tree in areas that get a lot of wind.

 Plant a deodar cedar sapling in the early spring months, right after the ground has thawed, or in the fall once the plant has gone dormant in preparation for winter.
 If you plant the tree in the fall, it won't need as much sun or water as it would in the spring.